smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Subscribe_to_Destination_and_Waypoints.md

 _Pre-conditions:_

 a.
-SDL amd HMI are started
+SDL and HMI are started

 b.
 Mobile application is registered on SDL